 Multimedia and wireless communications is a rapidly growing area in the booming communications industry.
 New standards such as 4G and 5G for mobile networking enable applications including triple services for mobile networks, digital television, video streaming, interactive gaming, navigation services, and emergency and healthcare applications.
 It is technologically challenging to deliver these multimedia applications and services efficiently over emerging and diverse wireless networks.
 To meet this challenge, engineers need to have a deep understanding of wireless and multimedia technologies.

-The MSc Multimedia Telecommunications programme aims to provide you with an understanding of the technical characteristics of wireless systems and multimedia technologies.
-It will cover advanced topics in wireless communications for voice, data and multimedia.
-Meanwhile, this programme will also cover technologies to understand the multimedia data using state-of-the-art technologies, such as deep learning.
+The MSc Multimedia Telecommunications programme aims to provide you with an understanding of the technical characteristics of wireless systems and artificial intelligence technologies.
+It will cover advanced topics in wireless communications and multimedia.
+This programme will also cover technologies to understand multimedia data using state-of-the-art AI technologies, such as deep learning.

 You will benefit from: